How to Get Into Cornell: Acceptance Rate and Strategies

 Unlike many other ultra-selective institutions, undergraduate applications to Cornell are not reviewed from a central admissions office; rather, they are funneled to the specific college within the university that a particular student has applied to.
 From there, applications undergo a “first review” which looks at whether or not the applicant possesses the minimum academic credentials for serious consideration.
 Typically, around 80% of applicants make it through the “first review.”

-In the next round of review, admissions officers look the rigor of an applicant’s high school coursework and carefully read their supplemental essay about their interest in studying a given discipline at Cornell (more on this later).
+In the next round of review, admissions officers look to the rigor of an applicant’s high school coursework and carefully read their supplemental essay about their interest in studying a given discipline at Cornell (more on this later).
 They also want to see evidence of a desire to become passionately committed to the Cornell student community.
 This can best be demonstrated through extracurricular activities, essays, and recommendation letters.

-Cornell is not going to be impressed that you filled the ten spaces on the Common App Activity List; they are looking for genuine excellence in one or more activities.
+Cornell is looking for genuine excellence in one or more activities.
 For example, you won a prestigious national physics competition, you are one of the top violinists in the United States, you published original scientific research, or were the president of a service organization that made a monumental impact.
 It definitely helps if you are recruited as an athlete to join one of Big Red’s 36 Division I sports teams.
-In the Class of 2024, 6.5% of incoming students are designated as “recruited athletes.”
+Between 6-7% of undergraduates are recruited athletes.

 In sum, there are eight factors that Cornell ranks as being “very important” to their admissions process: rigor of secondary school record, GPA, standardized test scores, the essay, recommendations, extracurricular activities, talent/ability, and character/personal qualities.
 Standing out in all of these areas definitely increases your chances at gaining acceptance to this Ivy League institution.